Watford School of Music WEST AREA

 As part of Sing, Make, Play! children can choose an option to learn either Technology, Recorders or Ukulele.

-For those who would like to stay longer - Clarinet Club, Violin Club, Cello Club or Keyboard Club - 11.30-12.00
+For those who would like to stay longer - There are variety of instument clubs which can include Clarinet, Violin, Cello, Double Bass or Keyboard - 11.30-12.00 ,

 Activities at a Glance : scroll down for full details of all the activities and groups